 At the risk of repeating ourselves, we have one more thing to add before we sign off.
 Don’t put all your eggs in one basket.
 Multi-channel fulfillment is the golden rule of online retail.
 Your PL product should be available for sale on multiple websites and venues.

 That’s our cue, folks.
 Don’t forget to follow our blog for more private label tips on budgeting, pricing, and promoting PL products on Amazon.
-And while you’re here, check out our Prime Day Prep series for insight into sourcing for Amazon sales.
+And while you’re here, check out our Prime Day was initially a one-day sales … More Prep series for insight into sourcing for Amazon sales.